juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 works with HP Stream 7,
 may Not work with other brands of computers.
 Not needed with RTM Core Bing Edition.
-But is nice to known the Activation keys in the Bios before making a Bios upgrade. to latest .0F
+But is nice to known the Activation keys in your Bios before making a Bios upgrade. to latest .0F

 i recomend storing the Bios file in a USB drive, and upgrade Bios when booting